 Paid forwarding services are inexpensive and generally don't have the same restrictions.
 Hover offers mail forwarding for $5/year (that is, $5 for an entire year) for each forwarded address.

 Another option for email forwarding is to use Mailgun.
-Mailgun allows you to forward up to 10,000 emails per month for free.
+Mailgun allows you to forward up to 50,000 emails per month for $35/month.
 To use Mailgun to forward mail, you would sign up for a Mailgun account, add your domain and follow their steps to verify domain ownership, and then create "Routes" to forward your incoming mail.

 A third-party mail hosting provider handles all aspects of your domain's email.
 You point your domain's MX records to their mail servers so mail sent to your domain goes directly to their servers.
 They provide spam filtering and webmail.
 They also provide POP and IMAP access to your mail as well as SMTP servers that can be configured with local email clients like Outlook.

 Wikipedia has a good comparison of webmail providers.